Fall of Kampala

 Amin had seized power in Uganda in 1971 and established a brutal dictatorship.
 Seven years later he attempted to invade Tanzania to the south.
 Tanzania repulsed the assault and launched a counter-attack into Ugandan territory.
 After routing the Ugandans and their Libyan allies in Entebbe, the Tanzanians revised their existing offensive designs for Kampala.
 The plans called for the 208th Brigade to advance from the south, spearheaded by Lieutenant Colonel Ben Msuya's 800-strong 19th Battalion, which was to secure the centre of the city.
 The 207th Brigade and a UNLF battalion were to attack from the west, while the 201st Brigade was to establish roadblocks to the north to prevent Ugandan units from withdrawing.
 An eastern corridor was left open to allow the Libyans to evacuate to Jinja and fly out of the country.
 Amin prepared for the defence of Kampala but fled through the gap.

 The Tanzanians began their assault on the city on the morning of 10 April.
 The 19th Battalion moved cautiously down the Entebbe–Kampala road.
 Other battalions of the 208th advanced on Port Bell.
-The 201st Brigade established its roadblocks north of Kampala and intercepted both forces attempting to reinforce Kampala from Bombo and those attempting to effect a breakout.
+The 201st Brigade established its roadblocks north of Kampala and intercepted the forces attempting to reinforce Kampala from Bombo and those attempting to break out of Kampala.
 The 207th Brigade advanced from the west in tandem with the UNLF battalion, which secured Nateete and passed through Rubaga.
 One of the 207th's battalions seized Kasubi hill and the royal tomb of the Kabakas.
 The 19th Battalion encountered only sporadic resistance and was greeted by crowds of rejoicing civilians.
 Upon reaching Kampala's city centre, the unit, lacking maps, had trouble navigating the streets.
 The Tanzanians secured the radio station and set up a command post on Kololo hill.
 The UNLF battalion occupied Republic House—the Uganda Army's headquarters at the edge of the city—unopposed, but was unable to take the State Research Bureau at Nakasero.
 Men of the 207th and 208th Brigades seized the southern and western portions of the city.
 The few Libyan units in the area put up little resistance, most having retreated to Jinja.